apache/singa/doc/en/docs/installation.md

 * Q: Error from running `cmake ..`, which cannot find the dependent libraries.

-    A: If you haven't installed the libraries, please install them.
-If you installed the libraries in a folder that is outside of the system folder, e.g. /usr/local, please export the following variables
+    A: If you haven't installed the libraries, install them.
+If you installed the libraries in a folder that is outside of the system folder, e.g. /usr/local, you need to export the following variables

         $ export CMAKE_INCLUDE_PATH=<path to your header file folder>
         $ export CMAKE_LIBRARY_PATH=<path to your lib file folder>